syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation.md

 ###Margin

-Margin is an absolute value used to add some blank space in any one of its four sides.
-You can displace the Annotations with the Margin property.
-The following code example illustrates how to align an Annotation based on its Offset, horizontalAlignment, VerticalAlignment and Margin values.
+**Margin** is an absolute value used to add some blank space in any one of its four sides.
+You can displace the Annotations with the `Margin` property.
+The following code example illustrates how to align an Annotation based on its Offset, HorizontalAlignment, VerticalAlignment and Margin values.

 {% highlight C# %}